Buying Tickets to Looe

 From Looe station, turn right and take the 10-minute walk into town.
 It’s a further 5 minutes down to the beach.
 See map.

-The weather may determine what you want to do but on a sunny day you could head straight for the town beach and banjo pier.
+On a sunny day head straight for the town beach and banjo pier.

 This is a safe sandy beach with shops, cafes and amenities close by as well as the Admiral Boscarn pub with its large roof terrace.
 The beach gets busy in summer so if the weather is good, it is best to get there early.